1971 Major League Baseball postseason: Baltimore Orioles (AL) vs. Pittsburgh Pirates (NL)

 This was the first of two World Series during the decade to feature the Pirates and Orioles.
-The Pirates overcame a two games to none series deficit to defeat the defending World Series champion Orioles in seven games to win their first title since 1960.
+The Pirates overcame a two-games-to-none series deficit to defeat the defending World Series champion Orioles in seven games, claiming their first title since 1960.

 The Orioles seemed on track for a sweep at first - Dave McNally pitched a complete game as the Orioles took Game 1 by a 5–3 score.
 Game 1 was Bill Mazeroski’s final postseason game.
 In Game 2, Jim Palmer pitched eight solid innings as the Orioles blew out the Pirates to go up 2–0 in the series.
 However, when the series shifted to Pittsburgh, the Pirates responded.
 They took Game 3 off a complete game performance from Steve Blass.
 In Game 4, the first night game in World Series history, the score was tied at three until the bottom of the seventh, when Pittsburgh's Milt May hit an RBI single which scored Bob Robertson, and the Pirates held on to even the series at two games each.
 Nelson Briles then pitched a two-hit complete game shutout in Game 5 as the Pirates won 4–0 and took a 3–2 series lead.
 Back in Baltimore, the Orioles rallied to defeat the Pirates in extra innings to force a seventh game.
 However, the Pirates would take Game 7 by a 2–1 score, as Blass defeated Baltimore's Mike Cuellar in a pitchers duel, securing his second complete game victory of the series.
 Roberto Clemente was named World Series MVP.

-Both the Pirates and Orioles would meet again in the 1979 World Series, which the Pirates also won in seven games after trailing three games to one, and it remains the Pirates’ last championship to date.
-The Orioles would win their next and most recent World Series title in 1983 over the Pirates’ cross-state rival Philadelphia Phillies in five games.
+This is the Pirates’ fourth-most recent victory in a postseason series.
+Both the Pirates and Orioles would meet again in the 1979 World Series, which the Pirates also won in seven games after trailing 3–1 in the series and being twelve outs away from elimination in Game 7, and it remains the Pirates’ last championship to date.

+The Orioles would eventually win the championship again in 1983 over the Philadelphia Phillies in five games.